Palace Arms Hotel

 I wanted to get some photographs of it as it stands now, because I suspect that it won’t be as it is today for much longer.

-I have no specific reason to think that it will be renovated any time soon, except that the area it resides within is changing by the day.
-Also, there were two other rooming-house type of hotels in this area of Toronto, that have been transformed into boutique hotels during the past decade.
+I have no specific reason to think that it will be renovated any time soon, except that the area it resides within is changing by the minute.
+Also, there were two other rooming-house type of hotels in this part of Toronto, that have been transformed into boutique hotels during the past decade.
 They are The Drake Hotel and The Gladstone.
 Interestingly, these two other hotels were built in the same year as The Palace Arms — there must have been a boom of visitors coming to the city in the late 1800s, that required the construction of three fairly large hotels for the time, in the same year.

 (As for The Gladstone renovation, there’s a documentary, called Last Call at The Gladstone that depicts, as they describe it, the change from “skid row flophouse to arts and music hotspot”.)